N3rvy/rain/README.md

 ## Deploy

-For now for this you should use `npm run build`, because pnpm doesn't seem to work right.
+For now for this you should use `npm run deploy`, because pnpm doesn't seem to work right.